James Pants: Early life

 Singleton's father is a Presbyterian minister and he has lived in Texas, Boston, and Spokane.

 Singleton used to be in a rap group called Ballistix in Austin, Texas.

 Singleton was discovered by DJ and Stones Throw Records head Peanut Butter Wolf, whom he approached while still in high school.
 When Peanut Butter Wolf did a gig in his hometown of Austin, Texas, Pants left his prom, with his date in tow, to meet him at the show.

 Career

 Singleton interned at Stones Throw offices.
 After releasing several singles and compilations with Stones Throw, he released his debut album, Welcome, in 2008.
-At some point between 2008-2009, he was part of the Bastard recording sessions and produced "Let's Dance," an unmixed Tyler, The Creator track from his Dinosaur EP.
 The second James Pants LP, Seven Seals, was released in July 2009; his third, self-titled LP was released on May 3, 2011, and his fourth LP, Savage, was released on April 14, 2015.

 Singleton currently resides in New York City and works as a software engineer for Bloomberg L.P.
 He is affiliated with the Red Bull Music Academy.